 What are the cabins like?

 Our cabins are recently renovated and designed to accommodate a “family” of campers and counselors comfortably.
-Each cabin features its own bathroom with showers, solid wood bunk beds, “real” windows and doors, and an outdoor sitting area (porch, patio, stoop, etc.).
+Each cabin features its own bathroom with showers and continuous hot water, solid wood bunk beds, “real” windows and doors, and an outdoor sitting area (porch, patio, stoop, etc.).
 Integrated ventilation fans keep everything cool, and the “cabin plaque” décor from past years keeps it cozy.
 Read more on Our Facilities page.

 How are cabin groups assigned?

 Cabin groups are sorted by grade and are sometimes divided by session.
 We understand and treasure the close friendships that form among campers, and we are happy to honor any individual cabin requests that are mutually stated.
 At the same time, newcomers are embraced thoroughly, and they quickly become part of the cabin – our campers are extremely welcoming!

 Uniforms (Echo t-shirts) are worn during the day.
 Counselors also wear their staff shirts while at Camp or on trips with their campers.
 This eliminates the opportunity for competitive dressing.

 Communication between campers and parents is encouraged at all times!
 Throughout the summer, campers enjoy scheduled time in the phone room, where they can recount adventures to their parents.
 Campers are also required to write 1-2 letters per week (depending on their age.)
 Parents enjoy unlimited access to e-mail, and print-outs of these messages are delivered daily along with “snail mail” letters at Mail Call.
 We also update our Web site every night, which means over 10,000 photos of a summer in progress will be available to you as it unfolds!

 When is Visiting Day and how does it work?